wangvisual/ldapinfo/README.md

 # Awesome ldapInfoShow

-Show contact photo and other info from Local Dir, Addressbook, LDAP, Facebook, LinkedIn, Flickr, Gravatar etc.
+Show contact photo and other info from Local Dir, Addressbook, LDAP, Flickr, Gravatar etc.

 This Add-on can read jpegPhoto and other entries from LDAP servers and then show it in mails pane, compose window and address book.